Proof Number Based Monte-Carlo Tree Search: Monte-Carlo Tree Search

 \textbf{Play-out Step.} From the leaf node the play-out step is performed.
 Moves are selected in self-play until the end of the game is reached.
 This step might consist of playing plain random moves or---often better---semi-random moves chosen according to a \textit{simulation strategy}.\\

 \textbf{Backpropagation Step.} In the final step, the result \textit{R} of a play-out $k$ is backpropagated from the leaf node $L$, through the previously traversed nodes, all the way up to the root.
+Alongside, the visit counter for the visited nodes is increased.
 The result is scored positively $(R_k=+1)$ if the game is won, and negatively $(R_k=-1)$ if the game is lost.
 Draws lead to a result $R_k=0$.
 A \emph{backpropagation strategy} is applied to the \textit{value} $v_i$ of a node $i$.
-Here, it is computed by taking the average of the results of all simulated games made through this node \cite{coulom06}, i.e., $v_i=(\sum_k R_k ) / n_i$. \\\\ There are two most common ways to select a move to play after the time for MCTS computations run out.
-One (used in this paper's experiments) is to select a move leading to the root child note with the most visits, and the other is to prioritize the node with the best value (average score) \cite{chaslot08}.
+Here, it is computed by taking the average of the results of all simulated games made through this node \cite{coulom06}, i.e., $v_i=(\sum_{k \in K} R_k ) / n_i$, where $K$ is the set of indices for all play-outs. \\\\ There are two common ways to select a move to play after the time for MCTS computations run out.
+One (used in this paper's experiments) is to select a move leading to the root child node with the most visits, and the other is to prioritize the node with the best value (average score) \cite{chaslot08}.